-British Columbia ranks fourth in Canada for mineral exploration expenditures, with 14% of all exploration spending taking place in this province in 2016.
+British Columbia ranks third in Canada for mineral exploration expenditures, with 16% of all exploration spending taking place in this province in 2018.

-The Ministry of Energy and Mines (MEM) and Natural Resources Canada (NRCan) both compile data on provincial exploration spending.
+The Ministry of Energy, Mines and Low Carbon Innovation (EMLI) and Natural Resources Canada (NRCan) both compile data on provincial exploration spending.

-Prior to 2016, MEM’s regional geologists and Mineral Development Office generated annual exploration expenditure estimates.
-In 2016, exploration expenditures, drilling estimates and other metrics were captured in the British Columbia Mineral and Coal Exploration Survey, which replaces the annual MEM survey (see the “B.C.
-Exploration Survey / Provincial Geoscience Statistics” column in the table below).
-The survey is a joint initiative between MEM, the Association for Mineral Exploration, and Ernst & Young LLP.
+Prior to 2016, EMLI’s regional geologists and Mineral Development Office generated annual exploration expenditure estimates.
+In 2016 and subsequent years, exploration expenditures, drilling estimates and other metrics were captured in the British Columbia Mineral and Coal Exploration Survey, which replaces the annual EMLI survey (see the “BC Exploration Survey / Provincial Geoscience Statistics” column in the table below).
+The survey is a joint initiative between EMLI, the Association for Mineral Exploration, and Ernst & Young LLP.